 - Each outreach specialist is bilingual and some are even multilingual.
 Our specialists can provide services in Spanish, French and Arabic.
 In addition to being bilingual (or multi-lingual), each specialist is also bicultural — meaning that they live and understand the culture of the languages they speak.

-The Community Outreach Program operates out of these five sites:
+The Community Outreach Program operates out of five locations:

 Gunston Community Center

 2700 S. Lang St.

 Arlington, VA 22206

 Each outreach center runs programs designed to meet the varying needs of the community.
 Programs include:

 - English classes provided by the Arlington Education and Employment Program (REEP)

 - Food and nutrition classes